hackeriet/door/README.md

 ### SSH

-Connect with SSH from the local network and use the password stored from hackerpass `infrastructure/entry@humladoor-new.haus.hackeriet.no`.
+Connect with SSH from the local network and use the password stored from hackerpass `infrastructure/hackeriet-door-trigger`.
+The shell of the `entry` user is the `open-door` script.
+Connect with caution.

 ```
-$ ssh entry@10.10.3.15 open-door
+$ ssh entry@10.10.3.15
 ```

-Using a static IP as there seems to be some problems with hostname resolution at the moment.
-The hostname of this system will eventually change anyway.

 ### Web interface